14 July 2021

 Sunshine, rising temperatures and longer days call for fresh beers, and there’s nothing better than discovering your newest favourite surrounded by an amazing festival atmosphere.
-So, to help you out on your craft beer journey this year, we’ve put together a list of the best craft beer festivals in 2020.
+Remember festivals?!
+They feel like a distant memory, don’t they?!

 Kicking off this year’s festivities is the Manchester Beer and Cider Festival, which takes place at Manchester Central.
 Head over for a whopping choice of over 745 different beers, ciders, fruit wines and gins spanning 24 bars.
 Beer-wise, though, you can expect to try a bit of everything from traditional British ales to modern and international crafty beers.